Disclosure: When you make a purchase through our links, we may receive a commission.

 Before you lubricate your bike with either grease or oil, please make sure they are appropriate for the purpose for which they will be used.

 The grease is best used for headset bearings and can also be used for the hub bearings and the bottom bracket bearings.
-While chain oil is used for drivetrain and suspension components, pedals, cables, and jockey wheels.
+Chain oil is used for drivetrain and suspension components, pedals, cables, and jockey wheels.

 Many of today’s lubricating oils have ceramic particles for reducing friction, while others have become wax-like pastes for maximum performance.